 Azankpo is a self-made man and a self-taught artist.
-He had to learn to fend for himself early in life: At the age of 16, he had already left school for financial reasons, and in the years that followed, did all kinds of jobs to earn a living.
-He worked as a welder and metal worker, as a real estate agent, advertising homes for rent from posters on poles in the street, as a painter of advertising boards, as a serigrapher.
-His artistic career, that spans over 20 years, was launched in 1997 with Les Épouvantails des Champs, an open air installation.
-Today, he is an accomplished artist, creating unique pieces that are the result of complex life experiences, deep intellectual reflection, and intense physical work.
+He had to learn to fend for himself early in life, doing all kinds of jobs to make ends meet.
+He worked as a welder and metal worker, as a real estate agent - advertising homes for rent from posters on poles in the street, as a sign painter, and as a serigrapher.

-The enamel basins were originally acquired by women for their aesthetic appeal and the symbolism of their motifs - fruit, fish, peacocks, hunters, political figures, flowers, tigers, symbolizing prosperity, luck, and individual or collective affinities.
+The enamel basins were originally acquired by women or given to them for their aesthetic appeal and the symbolism of their motifs - fruit, fish, peacocks, hunters, political figures, flowers, tigers, symbolizing prosperity, luck, and individual or collective affinities.
 They were a critical part of their owners’ history – they carried dowries, bathed children, held food shared among families, and transported goods sold at the market.
-Their importance in lives may be compared to that of wax prints.
-Although made in China, India, Nigeria, Eastern Europe or Spain, they became part of national culture.
+Their importance in women’s lives was similar to that of wax prints.
+Although made in China, India, Nigeria, Eastern Europe, or Spain, they became part of the national culture.
+Today, they’ve been replaced by plasticware.
+Azankpo’s seminal work with this material is a 10 x 72 ft long “curtain” built over seven years, and exhibited at the Benin Biennale and at the Ouidah Voodoo Festival in 2010.
+This incredible archival work, where so many motifs existing on metal basins can be found, represents the divides between people, divides that Azankpo bridges through his work.

-The metal boxes and canisters, that Azankpo finds and buys on the second-hand market in Togo, come from all over the world.
-They contained chocolates, cookies, card games, video games, crayons, glue, baby powder, nivaquine, champagne… you name it!
+In 2020, Azankpo started incorporating pieces cut from metal boxes in his work.
+Found in hardware stores or on the second-hand market, these come from all over the world.
+They held paint, solvent, or glue, chocolates, video games, crayons, baby powder, Nivaquine, or champagne… you name it!
 Some of these products are still being commercialized today, some have given way to more modern versions.
-They originate largely from multinational corporations, based in Asia, Europe or America.
-Azankpo chooses them not only for their motifs but for the story they tell.
-The resulting artworks can be read like a book, each element being a part of the narrative.
+The metal containers originate largely from multinational corporations, based in Asia, Europe, or America.
+Azankpo chooses them for their motifs, their symbolism, and the story they tell.
+The resulting artworks can be read like a book, each element a part of the narrative.

 Exhibitions